Council calls for prayers for Okonjo-Iweala to be declared WTO D-G

 Following the United States of America’s objection, a follow-up meeting of the Council was slated for Nov.
 9 for a final decision to be made.

-National President of National Council of Women Societies (NCWS), Mrs Laraba Shoda, said in a statement issued on Monday in Abuja that “our prayer is that come, Nov.
-9, Okonjo-Iweala will be declared the consensus director-general of the World Trade Organisation (WTO).
+National President of NCWS, Mrs Laraba Shoda, said in a statement issued on Monday in Abuja that “our prayer is that come, Nov.
+9, Okonjo-Iweala will be declared the consensus director-general of the WTO.

 “This will make her the first African and the first woman to occupy the position.